spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/20-vertex-helm-ref.md

 ## Registries

 Palette VerteX requires credentials to access the required Palette VerteX images.
 You can configure different types of registries for Palette VerteX to download the required images.
-The credentials for the registries are provided by the Spectro Cloud support team.
+Our support team provides the credentials for the registries.

 <br />

 <WarningBox>

-You must configure at least one Open Container Initiative (OCI) registry for Palette VerteX to install successfully.
+To install Palette VerteX successfully, you must configure at least one Open Container Initiative (OCI) registry for Palette VerteX.
 You must also provide the credentials for the Spectro Cloud Artifact Repository (SCAR) to download the required FIPS images.

 </WarningBox>